×

 When we asked people living in China about club and activities where newcomers can meet others, they responded:

 "It's a relatively small English-speaking expat community.
 There are clubs to join, but to meet others all you have to do is go to The Broadway, a Western restaurant in town.
 Every expat in the city ends up there at some time or another.
-For lack of another, it is our community center," explained a retiree in Tianjin.
+For lack of another, it is our community center," said a retiree who moved to Tianjin, China.

 View More Answers